By Parsa Khazaeepoul, co-founder of Pane. Tested every agent manager in this comparison set in production. .

-Claude Squad is Anthropic's official tool for running multiple Claude Code sessions in parallel.
-It's a terminal UI (TUI) built on tmux.
+Claude Squad is an independent open-source terminal UI (TUI) by smtg-ai for running multiple Claude Code, Codex, Aider, Gemini, OpenCode, and Amp sessions in parallel, built on tmux and git worktrees.
 Pane is a standalone desktop app that supports any CLI agent on any OS — no tmux required.

 | pane | claude squad | |